mattt/sinatra-param/README.md

 - Another pain point is the awkward way parameters are passed as JSON in HTTP bodies.
 I'd love to see an elegant, unobtrusive way to do this automatically.

-- Then of course, there's the matter of general Ruby logistics: testing, gemification, etc. This will happen soon.
+- Testing.
+This will happen soon.

 ## Contact